snicker02/Catoptron/README.md

-# Hall of Mirrors — User Guide
+# Catoptron — User Guide

-Hall of Mirrors turns a photo (or a built-in pattern) into kaleidoscopic, fractal, and conformal artwork.
+Catoptron turns a photo (or a built-in pattern) into kaleidoscopic, fractal, and conformal artwork.
 You build an effect by **stacking coordinate "folds"** and choosing a **renderer** that reflects/recurses the result, then dress it with color, framing, and motion.
 Everything runs live on the GPU in your browser — no install, nothing uploaded.